Post-Hospitalisation COVID-19 Rehabilitation (PHOSP-R): a randomised controlled trial of exercise-based rehabilitation.

 Copy

-OBJECTIVE: Post-COVID syndrome involves prolonged symptoms with multi-system and functional impairment lasting at least 12 weeks after acute COVID-19.
-We aimed to determine the efficacy of exercise-based rehabilitation interventions, either face-to-face or remote, compared to usual care in individuals experiencing Post-COVID syndrome following a hospitalisation of acute COVID-19.
-DESIGN: This single-blind randomised controlled trial compared two COVID exercise-based rehabilitation interventions (face-to-face or remote) to usual care in participants with Post-COVID syndrome following a hospitalisation.
-The interventions were either a face-to-face or remote eight-week program of individually prescribed exercise and education.
-The primary outcome was the change in Incremental Shuttle Walking Test (ISWT) following eight weeks of intervention (either face-to-face or remote) compared to usual care.
-Other secondary outcomes were measured including health related quality of life (HRQoL), and exploratory outcomes included lymphocyte immunotyping.
-RESULTS: 181 participants (55% male, mean [sd] age 59 [12] years, length of hospital stay 12 [19] days) were randomised.
-There was an improvement in the ISWT distance following face-to-face rehabilitation (mean 52 [95% CI 19 to 85]m, p=0·002) and remote rehabilitation (mean 34 [95% CI 1 to 66]m, p=0·047) compared to usual care alone.
-There were no differences between groups for HRQoL of self-reported symptoms.
-Analysis of immune markers revealed significant increases in naïve and memory CD8+ T cells following face-to-face rehabilitation versus usual care alone (p<0·001, n=31).
-CONCLUSION: Exercise-based rehabilitation improved short-term exercise capacity in Post-COVID syndrome following an acute hospitalisation and showed potential for beneficial immunomodulatory effects.
+OBJECTIVE: Post-COVID syndrome involves prolonged symptoms with multisystem and functional impairment lasting ≥12 weeks after acute coronavirus disease 2019 (COVID-19).
+We aimed to determine the efficacy of exercise-based rehabilitation interventions, either face-to-face or remote, compared to usual care in individuals experiencing post-COVID syndrome following a hospitalisation with acute COVID-19.
+DESIGN: This single-blind randomised controlled trial compared two exercise-based rehabilitation interventions (face-to-face or remote) to usual care in participants with post-COVID syndrome following a hospitalisation.
+The interventions were either a face-to-face or remote 8-week programme of individually prescribed exercise and education.
+The primary outcome was the change in Incremental Shuttle Walking Test (ISWT) following 8 weeks of intervention (either face-to-face or remote) compared to usual care.
+Other secondary outcomes were measured including health-related quality of life (HRQoL), and exploratory outcomes included lymphocyte immunotyping.
+RESULTS: 181 participants (55% male, mean±sd age 59±12 years, length of hospital stay 12±19 days) were randomised.
+There was an improvement in the ISWT distance following face-to-face rehabilitation (mean 52 m, 95% CI 19-85 m; p=0.002) and remote rehabilitation (mean 34 m, 95% CI 1-66 m; p=0.047) compared to usual care alone.
+There were no differences between groups for HRQoL self-reported symptoms.
+Analysis of immune markers revealed significant increases in naïve and memory CD8+ T-cells following face-to-face rehabilitation versus usual care alone (p<0.001, n=31).
+CONCLUSION: Exercise-based rehabilitation improved short-term exercise capacity in post-COVID syndrome following an acute hospitalisation and showed potential for beneficial immunomodulatory effects.

 picture_as_pdf